Devex/gaspm/README.md

       3. Click **Create Client ID**.
 6. In the **API Access** page, locate the section **Client ID for installed applications**, and click "Download JSON" and save the file as `client_secrets.json` in app directory.

+Alternatively to step 6 you can also copy the file `client_secrets.json.sample` and provide your credentials manually.

 ### Install the dependencies

 Use Bundler to install the required gems: